Bounding the Optimal Length of Pliable Index Coding via a Hypergraph-based Approach: System Model for PICOD and hypergraph representation

 \section{System Model for PICOD and hypergraph representation}

 We recall the system model of pliable index coding from \cite{brahma2015pliable}.
 The pliable index coding (PICOD) problem consists of one server with \emph{m} messages from a finite field denoted as $b_i:i\in [m]$, and \emph{n} clients connected to the server by a noise-free broadcast link.
 The set of indices of the side-information symbols at client $i$ is given by $S_i \subseteq [m]$.
 Let $R_i = [m]\mathbin{\setminus} S_i$ be referred to as the \textit{request-set} of client $i$.
 The client $i$ then requires one message from the set of messages $\{b_j : j \in R_i\}$.
 A pliable index code (or a PICOD scheme) for this problem consists of (a) an encoding scheme at the server which encodes the messages $b_j:j\in[m]$ into $\ell$ symbols from $\mathbb{F}_q$ which the server then broadcasts, and (b) decoding functions at the clients which enable each of them to decode one message with index from its request-set, using the encoded symbols received and its side-information.
 Here, the quantity $\ell$ is called as the \textit{length} of the PICOD scheme.
 For some encoding scheme, if a client is able to decode one message in its request-set, it is said to be \textit{satisfied}, and if not, it is said to be \text{unsatisfied}, by that encoding scheme.
 The goal of pliable index coding is to design PICOD schemes that have length $\ell$ as small as possible, while satisfying all clients.
 Observe that we can identify client $i$ with its request-set $R_i$, as any two clients with the same request-set are essentially identical from the PICOD perspective.
+The above descriptions and notations extend to the PICOD($t$) scenario also, where each client demands $t$ messages, rather than a single message.
+In this case, we assume that $|R_i|\geq t, \forall i\in[n]$.